The-Solid-Chain/smart-contracts-template/README.md

 -   **MAX_GAS** - The maximum gas that will be used to deploy the contracts or perform a transaction.
 -   **GAS_PRICE** - The gas price that will be used when doing a transaction on the blockchain
+-   **ETHERSCAN_API_KEY** - The API key for Etherscan for contract verification.
+It can also be a JSON object with keys for each block scanner.
+Check [Hardhat Block Explorers](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html#multiple-api-keys-and-alternative-block-explorers) for more information

 ## Commands